Swim Gear: Swedish Goggles Review

 Swedish swim goggles come unassembled.

-For the nose piece, this means sliding a cotton string through two goggle lenses, as well as a small silicone tube, and then use your little elf fingers to tie it into a knot.
+For the nose piece, this means sliding a cotton string through two goggle lenses and a small silicone tube, and then using your little elf fingers to tie it into a knot.

 For those of you who are like me—all thumbs—this process can be frustrating.

-And once you get them tied properly there is no guarantee that it will fit snugly across your nose and not leak.
+Once you get them tied properly, there is no guarantee that they will fit snugly across your nose and not leak.

 The Best Swedish Goggles for Swimmers